 We've even handled a case involving a similar infection where unfortunately the victim passed away.

 We love our dogs as much as anyone here in the office, but stories like this are a good reminder that even friendly dogs, can be dangerous in the wrong circumstances.

-If you or a loved one were injured by dog bites, the award-winning team of Dog Bite Attorneys at Davis Law Group, may be able to help.
+If you or a loved one were injured by dog bites, the award-winning team of personal injury attorneys at Davis Law Group, may be able to help.
 Call us at 206-727-4000 or use the chat or contact us page on our website to request a free consultation today.